Road hierarchy: Other roads

-Regional in nature and used to connect areas of lesser importance.
-Usually shown as brown or yellow on maps and have the same white signs as non-Primary A-Class routes.
-If the route is primary, like the B6261, then it will be shown the same as a Primary A-Class route.
+B-roads are regional in nature and used to connect areas of lesser importance.
+Usually shown as brown or yellow on maps and have the same white signs as non-primary A-class routes.
+If the route is primary, like the B6261, then it will be shown the same as a primary A-class route.

-C road

-C roads are used as local authority designations for routes within their area for administrative purposes.
+C-roads are used as local authority designations for routes within their area for administrative purposes.
 These routes are not shown on small-scale road maps, but have occasionally been known to appear on road signs.

-Unclassified

 Unclassified roads are local roads with no defined destination.
 Local destinations may, however, be signed along them.

 France

-In France, one hierarchy of road is based on the owner who manages the road.

-Independently of that, roads can have various specificities such as speed or crossings.
+In France, roads are classified according to an administrative hierarchy that reflects the authority responsible for their management.
+Characteristics such as speed or crossings may vary independently of this classification.